David Gaiman: Guardian's Office

 He joined the Guardian's Office (GO), the Church's public relations bureau / intelligence agency.
 In 1969, Gaiman was involved in an attempt by the Church to take over the National Association for Mental Health (now Mind), a British mental health charity.
 Some 300 Scientologists joined the group and nominated Gaiman, among others, for high office.
 Gaiman was nominated for the Chairmanship.
 Eventually, the Scientologists were asked to resign but contested that request in court.
 Scientologists also held demonstrations for, according to Gaiman, "humane treatment and a bill of rights for mental patients and the protection of their bodies and their well-being.
 We want an independent inquiry into conditions in mental hospitals.
 We want no more whitewashing from certain mental health organisations like the one across the road.
 Our stand is not on being asked to resign but for humane psychiatry."

 In the 1970s, he became Deputy Guardian for Public Relations World Wide and Minister of Public Affairs for the Churches of Scientology Worldwide, as well as serving as public spokesman.

 According to documents in the US vs Kember and Budlong case, Gaiman issued an order in 1975 for an operation to put false information in US security agency computers using planted agents.
 It was known as 'Operation Cat'.
 Kember also credited Gaiman with the strategy to claim that CoS plants inside the American Medical Association were reporters for Freedom magazine.

 He rose to become the head of GO Public Relations and was a member of the powerful Watchdog Committee.
 In 1981, he was promoted to the position of Guardian (i.e. head of the Guardian's Office), replacing Jane Kember following her criminal conviction for conspiracy against the US Government (she had been part of Scientology's Operation Snow White).
+Later that year, a rival faction within Scientology led by David Miscavige ousted Gaiman from power.
+Years later, the church accused him of sexual misconduct and putting himself above Scientologist founder L. Ron Hubbard and subsequently sent Gaiman to the Rehabilitation Project Force.